 - How long is the benefit period?
 It’s typically that the headline discount offers you see will only apply for the first year of your plan.
 After that, you will start paying the non-discounted cost, which as you can see from the table above, are a lot more expensive.

 - What are the conditions of your discount and what happens if you don’t meet them?
 Most people will find it easy to pay their bills on time or by direct debit, but failing to do so one billing period could result in you losing the benefit all together.
 You could even be slugged a fee.

 While these discounts can be appealing, it’s important not to let them dictate your overall decision.
 This should be made based on a provider’s usage and supply charges, and what you expect to pay when the bill arrives every month or quarter.
-These incentives can, however, be a useful point of difference when comparing similar offers.
+These incentives can, however, be a very useful point of difference when comparing similar offers.

 Which electricity provider is rated highest in Victoria?

 No one wants to pay more than they need to for electricity, so it makes sense that the bottom line will decide which provider many consumers agree terms with.
 However, other factors, most notably customer service, can also prove important.
 Call centres are a major bugbear for customers because there’s nothing worse than hanging on the phone for ages, trying to get a straight answer to a straight question.
-The electricity companies should be working hard to keep you happy, in terms of the price you pay, but also the customer service you receive.
-That’s why Canstar Blue produces customer satisfaction ratings for electricity providers in Victoria every year.
+The energy companies should be working hard to keep you happy, in terms of the price you pay, but also the customer service you receive.
+That’s the reason why Canstar Blue produces customer satisfaction ratings for electricity providers in Victoria every year.
 Powershop is currently rated highest overall.

-If there is one message to take from this report it’s that regularly reviewing your electricity plan and comparing it to other offers on the market is a wise move, particular in Victoria where the energy companies are competing hard for your custom.
+If there is one message to take away from this report, it’s that regularly reviewing your electricity plan and comparing it to other offers on the market is a wise move, particular in Victoria where the energy companies are competing hard for your custom.
 You might just save a few bucks.